 You will notice that there might be a problem with the mask.
 That is, grabcut might leave out some inner parts of the object you are trying to cut, even though the object doesn’t have holes or translucent parts to it.
 If you are sure that the object is a single polygon, then we can retcify the defect by running contour detection again and filling in the holes.

 Finally you’ve got the pixels that are part of the object.
-If you just throw away the other pixels now, you will see the edges of the object isnt that smooth.
+If you just throw away the other pixels now, you will see rough edges around the object.
 The trick here is to do a blurred blend of the edges to make it look smoother.
 You may also run a slight contour smoothing algorithm like the Savitzky-Golay filter I mentioned in my last post.

 The final result looks amazing.
 Doesn’t it?